YutoJP

 5. Address in Japan

-6. Contact Telephone Number in Japan
+6. Contact Phone Number in Japan

 7. Occupation

-• Clearly state your current occupation, for example: “STUDENT” (student), “ENGINEER” (engineer)...
+• Clearly state your current occupation, for example: “STUDENT”, “ENGINEER”...

 8. Date of Birth

-• Write your date of birth in the year/month/day format.
+• Write your date of birth in the Year/Month/Day format.

 9. Passport Number

-• Accurately write your passport number.
+• Write your passport number accurately.

 11-13.
-Questions about Goods
+Questions Regarding Goods

 14: Signature

-• Write your full name
+• Sign your name in this section.

 Important Notes When Filling Out the Customs Declaration

-Download the Japanese Customs Declaration Form Sample
+Download Japan Customs Declaration Form Samples

 https://www.customs.go.jp/kaigairyoko/shinkokusho.htm